Create high quality UGC - Try Showcase for free

 “ Over the last 2 years, we’ve experienced cases of influencer-driven UA ads performing twice as well (in terms of click-through rate %) as other creatives in our video networks at the time. ”

-In this article, I will show you different tactics to skyrocket your mobile app influencer marketing.
+In this article, we show you some actionable tactics to skyrocket your mobile app marketing using micro-influencers.

 Let’s get into it.

-Most apps already have a referral or affiliate program, but if you don’t, it is something to consider seriously.
+Most apps already have a referral or affiliate program.
+If you don’t, it is something to consider as an additional source of revenue.

 A referral or affiliate program will allow you to identify your top-performing micro-influencers and build long-term relationships with them.
 If you can address your influencers’ audiences multiple times in a given period, you will increase trust, which by itself will affect your bottom line metrics.

-For example, Aaptiv, a mobile fitness app, pays out its partners for every sales:
+For example, Aaptiv, a mobile fitness app, pays out its partners for every sale they make:

-Additionally, you should consider incentivizing your downloads.
-Give discounts or exclusive in-game content that can only be accessed through your network of influencers.
+Additionally, you should consider incentivizing your mobile app downloads.
+Give discounts or exclusive in-app content that can only be accessed through your network of influencers.

 Treat these ambassadors as your army of inbound salespeople promoting your app.
-Arm them with convincing material.
+Support them with the materials they need to promote and sell your app more easily.

 Goodwill is the holy grail of influencer marketing.
 If you’re helping the world in any shape or form, make sure to communicate it.
 Influencers are human beings, and they want to associate themselves with good causes.